WRXinYue/ocean-hub/README.md

-# Misskey Hub
+# Ocean Hub
-Misskey Hub is an Official Site of Misskey.
+Ocean Hub is an Official Site of Ocean.

 Built with [VuePress](https://github.com/vuepress/vuepress-next).